 Develop a Service Description

-Because of their intangible nature, services do not provide customers with visual clues about function, performance and benefits.
+Because of their intangible nature, services do not provide customers with visual clues about function, performance, and benefits.
 This creates the need for a clearly defined service description to help customers understand what the service entails and its value.
 Without this the customer may not buy the service.

-The service description should clearly state:
+A service description should clearly state: